The Digital Infrastructure Programme consists of six projects:

 - Better Broadband for Oxfordshire Programme – contract now completed enabling over 80,000 premises to access superfast broadband

-- Businesses in Rural Oxfordshire – new Defra funded contracts with BT and Airband delivering ultrafast broadband to rural Oxfordshire, focused on improving business productivity
+- Businesses in Rural Oxfordshire – The new EAFRD funded contracts with BT and Airband delivering ultrafast broadband to rural Oxfordshire, focused on improving business productivity

 - Rural Gigabit Connectivity Hub Site procurement – focussed on connecting public sector buildings with gigabit capable connectivity